chrisnoonan98675/site/xl-release/how-to/get-a-value-from-a-map-variable.markdown

 - jython
 ---

-To get a value from a release variable of type key-value map and use it in a text field, you can add a [script task](/xl-release/how-to/create-a-script-task.html) that gets the value and stores it in another variable.
+To get a value from a [release variable](/xl-release/how-to/create-release-variables.html) of type key-value map and use the value in a text field, you can add a [Script task](/xl-release/how-to/create-a-script-task.html) that gets the value and stores it in another variable.

 Suppose a template contains a variable called `${meals}` of type key-value map.
-It contains:
+The variable contains:

 {:.table .table-striped}
 | Key | Value |